 Except in case of alternate currency Unit Classes, Unit Classes shall be denominated in the Reference Currency of the Subfund to which they relate (as specified in Chapter 22, "Subfunds" and Chapter 2, "Summary of Unit Classes").

 Investors may, at the discretion of the Central Administration, pay the subscription monies for Units in a convertible currency other than the currency in which the relevant Unit Class is denominated.
-As soon as the receipt is determined by the Depositary Bank, such subscription monies shall be automatically converted by the Depositary Bank into the currency in which the relevant Units are denominated.
+As soon as the receipt is determined by the depositary bank of the Fund (the "Depositary

+Bank"), such subscription monies shall be automatically converted by the Depositary Bank into the currency in which the relevant Units are denominated.
 Further details are set out in Chapter 5, section ii, "Subscription of Units".